tnttodda/RegressionInType/InfiniteSearch1.lagda.md

 ```

 But we still have to prove the full blown Tychonoff theorem using
-closenss functions and continuously searchable types.
-This will be
+closeness functions and continuously searchable types.
-covered in the next part of this series.

-Until then, have a think about how we can define a closeness function
+Have a think about how we can define a closeness function
-on an infinite series of types T : ℕ → 𝓤 ̇ , where each (T n) : 𝓤 ̇ has
+on an infinite series of types `T : ℕ → 𝓤`, where each `(T n) : 𝓤` has
 a closeness function.

+Once you've had a think [please click here to read Part II](InfiniteSearch2.html),
+where we formalise the Tychonoff theorem for continuously searchable types.